Skip to content

 /terminalToggle the bottom terminal panel.
 Equivalent to `Cmd+``.

 /extensionsList every loaded extension.
-With install <npm-package|git-url> (or add), runs npm install --prefix ~/.aethon/skills and reloads the agent so the new package is picked up.
+With install <npm-package|git-url> (or add), runs npm install --prefix ~/.aethon/extensions and reloads the agent so the new package is picked up.

 /sidebarToggle the sidebar.
 Equivalent to Cmd+B.